 How to volunteer: Sign up to our Maidenhead Coronavirus Response group on Facebook

-What is needed: Cooking meals to be frozen for the foodbank parcels
+What is needed: Cooking meals once a month to be frozen for the foodbank parcels

 How to volunteer: Contact us at firstname.lastname@example.org